atenhune/lem_in-1/README.md

 **The Algorithm**

 We discovered that the most promising algorithm for solving the task at hand was the [Edmonds-Karp algorithm](https://en.wikipedia.org/wiki/Edmonds%E2%80%93Karp_algorithm).
 The original algorithm computes the maximum flow in a flow network using the [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search).
-However, as such the Edmonds-Karp algorithm can’t be implemented for our particular dilemma.
+However, as such the Edmonds-Karp algorithm couldn't be implemented for our particular dilemma.
 This is due to the differences between our problem and the problem that the Edmonds-Karp algorithm is designed to overcome.
 In summary, normally there exists flow capacity between nodes but in our case the nodes themselves have capacity, and the capacity in-between them is virtually limitless.

 **Program Sequence**